- Shareholder

 People are the essence of the law, and Katie Graham knows people.
 As a trial attorney, Katie understands what it takes to win: experience, hard work, and being able to connect with people.
 While winning looks different to every client, you cannot develop pressure points for a cost-effective settlement without trial experience.
 Opponents know that Katie tries cases and is prepared to take the case as far as it needs to go.

-Focused on employment law and product liability, she often draws on her pre-law experience in customer-facing jobs.
+Focused on employment law, product liability and municipal law, she often draws on her pre-law experience in customer-facing jobs.
 “You learn so much about people and how to interact with them through the service industry,” Katie says.
 That ability to connect with people helps Katie strategically respond to her clients, their employees, and jurors in relatable ways.
 “You have to be able to explain a story in commonsense terms in a world where everything gets overcomplicated.”
 Telling a clear story helps jurors relate to her and her arguments.

 Katie trusts her instincts and relies on her ability to think beyond the expected solution.
 “That’s where I can add value to my team and my clients,” she says.